sirrice/slackbulkdelete/README.md

 	Usage: deletefiles.py [OPTIONS] TOKEN

-	  Download and delete up to 1000 largest slack files.
+	  Download and delete up to the 1000 largest slack files.
 Only downloads files explicitly uploaded to Slack.
 Does not download files downloaded from e.g., dropbox links.